 In the first forty years of my life, my journey created a circle.
 It has been long, and it has been worth it.
-I hope I get the chance to share its fruits with you, and to back you to “put it all together”, whatever that looks like for you, so that you can find your own brilliance and power to create the life, the intimacy and the expression of YOU that you desire.
+I hope I get the chance to share the fruits of my journey's lessons with you.
+To help find your own brilliance and power to create the life, the intimacy and the expression of you that you desire.

 I specialize in teaching a simple, 15 minute partnered sexuality practiced called Conscious Orgasm, or CO for short.
 In CO, a partner strokes the upper left hand quadrant of a woman’s clitoris, very lightly.
 There is no goal, except to feel the sensation in both partners’ bodies.